Become the person you want to be

 👉 Identity (Who)

-Your current identity can get in the way
+Your identity can get in the way

+How you see yourself strongly influences your ability to change.
+Old habits stick because they match your identity, while new habits are harder when they do not.
 Changing behavior is really about changing how you see yourself.
-New habits stick when you view yourself in a way that aligns with those habits.
-For example, instead of just wanting to eat healthily, you should see yourself as a healthy eater.
-Instead of trying to exercise regularly, identify as someone who exercises regularly.
-The goal isn’t just to run a marathon; it’s about becoming a runner.
-It’s not just about reading twenty books; it’s about becoming a reader.
+Instead of just wanting to eat healthily, see yourself as a healthy eater.
+Instead of trying to exercise regularly, identify as someone who exercises.
+The goal is not just to run a marathon; it is to become a runner.
+It is not just about reading books; it is about becoming a reader.

 How to change your identity

-Doing something repeatedly helps reinforce the identity that goes with it, because each action you take provides evidence of that identity.
-For instance, going to the gym just once won’t make you feel committed to fitness, but going several days a week for months will.
-Your habits have the biggest influence on your identity because doing something over and over reinforces the identity linked to that behavior.
-Building a habit is a gradual process of becoming the kind of person you want to be, step by step.
+You change who you are by changing what you do.
+Repeating an action strengthens the identity behind it, as each step provides evidence of that identity.
+Going to the gym once will not make you feel committed to fitness, but going several days a week for months will.
+Habits shape your identity because repeated behaviors reinforce it.
+Building a habit is a gradual process of becoming the person you want to be.
+Writing down your answers for the steps below can help you successfully change your habits and your identity.

 If you haven’t set your personal goal yet, see: